yusitnikov/puzzletv/README.md

 A sudoku puzzle that could be rotated clockwise.

 ## TODO/TOFIX
-Must:
-- Do something with the empty buttons.

 Nice to do:
 - Timer.
 - Checker.
-- Rotation speed controls.
 - Touch events support for mobile.

 ## Available Scripts